M. B. Sreenivasan: Early and personal life

 He was married to Zahida Kitchlew, a Kashmiri Muslim, who was the daughter of the freedom fighter Dr. Saifuddin Kitchlew.
 They had a son named Kabir.
 None of them are still alive.

 M. B. Sreenivasan died suddenly of a heart attack while conducting a choir in the Lakshadweep islands on 9 March 1988.
 His body was later taken to his homeland, and was cremated there.
 Zahida, his wife, outlived him for 14 years, dying on 23 October 2002.
 Kabir, who suffered from advanced schizophrenia, died on 4 April 2009.

-Major work: Malayalam film music
+Career

+His acquaintance with Nemai Ghosh, a Bengali director, paved his entry into films.
+His first film song was written to the words of noted Tamil lyricist, Jayakanthan, for the Tamil film Paadhai Theriyudhu Paar.
+He played a major part in the formation of Indian Peoples Theatre Association (IPTA).